-In the era of its greatest splendor, the city grew to more than 50000 inhabitants.
+In the era of its greatest splendour, the city grew to more than 50000 inhabitants.

-One of the evidences of the city’s importance is in the sufficiently well preserved anphitheater of Luni, which can be still visited in the ancient area of Luni city.
+One of the evidences of the city’s importance is in the sufficiently well preserved amphitheater of Luni, which can be still visited in the ancient area of Luni city.

-In the Middle Age, Luni slowly lost its importance, and the end of the Roman empire determined the definitive failure against the marshes.
-People living in the area progressively left the area and moved to Sarzana and to the upper hills, to fund the villages of the so-told Lunigiana region.
+In the Middle Age, Luni slowly lost its importance, and the end of the Roman empire determined the definitive failure in their domination of the marshes.
+People living in the area progressively left the area and moved to Sarzana and to the upper hills, to create the villages of the so-told Lunigiana region.